 BRIDGE_COVERITY_CONNECT_USER_NAME and BRIDGE_COVERITY_CONNECT_USER_PASSWORD environment variables to pass sensitive information such as password or access token to Synopsys Bridge (recommended for security purposes).
 Note that Synopsys Bridge automatically picks up values passed thru these environment variables.

---stage argument to specify the Synopsys security product in use.
+--stage to specify the Synopsys security product in use.

 coverity.connect.url for Coverity Connect URL.

-coverity.connect.project.name for project on Coverity Connect to be used.
+coverity.connect.project.name for project on Coverity Connect.
+Must exist on the server.

-coverity.connect.stream.name for stream on Coverity Connect to be used.
+overity.connect.stream.name for stream on Coverity Connect.
+Must exist on the server.

-coverity.connect.policy.view for policy view to be used to decide if the CI pipeline should be failed or not.
+coverity.connect.policy.view for policy view to be used by Synopsys Bridge to decide if the CI pipeline should be failed or not.

 Coverity.local to let Synopsys bridge know if this is an on-prem Coverity Connect or a Coverity cloud deployment.